plasma-umass/browsix/README.md

 ### The Browsix Shell

-As a proof-of-concept, we've implemented a POSIX-like shell on top of Browsix, along with an implementation of a number of standard Unix utilities (`cat`, `tee`, `echo`, `sha1sum`, and friends).
+As a proof of concept, we've implemented a POSIX-like shell on top of Browsix, along with an implementation of a number of standard Unix utilities (`cat`, `tee`, `echo`, `sha1sum`, and friends).
 The utilities are all standard node programs that will run directly under